ekopania/modified-AmpliCoNE/README.md

 * Install GEM binaries from https://sourceforge.net/projects/gemlibrary/files/gem-library/Binary%20pre-release%203/

 ### Running scripts
 See AmpliCoNE GitHub for details on installing dependencies and setting up conda environment.
+These scripts are written to run using slurm on the Griz Shared Computing Cluster at the University of Montana.
+SBATCH commands at the beginning of each script will need to be modified for other computers or clusters.

 Requires a reference file in fasta format, currently hardcoded as "mm10.fa"